 Translational Molecular Imaging

-The focus of Frauke Alves is to apply non-invasive and high-resolution imaging techniques in combination with molecular probes to better understand the development and progression of diseases and to evaluate and optimize diagnostic procedures and novel therapeutic concepts, especially in the field of cancer and lung diseases.
+The group focuses on using non-invasive, high-resolution imaging techniques in conjunction with molecular probes to better understand the development and progression of diseases and to evaluate and optimise diagnostic procedures and novel therapeutic concepts, particularly for tumours and lung diseases.
+These include, for example, imaging-guided surgical procedures or nanoparticle-based therapeutic strategies such as nanocarriers for chemotherapeutic agents or nanovaccines.

 EU H2020-JTI-IMI2-2020-23: Screen4care “Screen4care Ecosystem for rare NMDs”, ID 101034427-1